+Well, hi there!
+I have some great mindset tricks for healthy eating and scheduling hacks for joyful exercise.
 You have some crazy food cravings, right?
 Ice cream.
 Cheese.
 Bread and butter.
 And I’ll bet you lack sustained energy throughout the day too.
-You want to make yourself healthy salads and daily green juices but they take too much time and then end up not tasting as good as processed foods so you make them only occasionally.
+You want to make yourself healthy salads and daily green juices, but they take too much time and then end up not tasting as good as processed foods, so you make them only occasionally.

 When you have free time, you spend it distracting yourself with things like social media instead of utilizing that time to exercise, prepare healthy meals or get a healthier variety of down time.
-That’s called buffering and by the way, I do it too.
-We all do.
 You want more energy.
-You want to look stunning for your partner of course, but more importantly, for YOU.
-You want to use your extra time to take better care of yourself but it’s just easier to turn on the television or scroll Facebook.
+You would like to use your extra time to take better care of yourself but it’s just easier to turn on the television or scroll Facebook.

-In order for you to move the needle on your wellness endeavors you need way more nutrients than you’re used to.
+There are a few things you do need in order for to move the needle on your wellness endeavors.
+You need more nutrients than you’re used to.
 You need a more efficient kind of down time and a consistent, better quality exercise routine.
-But you don’t feel like taking the time to do those things consistently because you have no impetus or energy.
-It’s a vicious cycle!
+And you need to make it doable and attractive in order to be consistent.

 Paying for organics is a big hurdle for most of us.
 It sure was for me.
 Why is that?